q3769/chunk4j/README.md

 ```

 The stitcher caches pending chunks in different groups until a full meaningful group is formed to stitch and restore the original data blob.
-As soon as the original data blob is restored and returned by the `stitch` method, all chunks in that group is cleared and evicted from cache.
+As soon as the original data blob is restored from a group and returned by the `stitch` method, all chunks in that particular group is cleared and evicted from cache.

-By default, a stitcher keep unbounded groups of pending chunks, and a group of chunks will never be discarded regardless of how much time has passed without being able to forming a restorable group of chunks.
-However, both aspects of the default can be customized.
+By default, a stitcher keep unbounded groups of pending chunks, and a pending group of chunks will never be discarded no matter how much time has passed without being able to form a restorable group of chunks.
+Both aspects of the default, though, can be customized.

 This stitcher will discard a group of chunks if 2 seconds has passed since it received the first chunk of the group but hasn't received all the chunks needed to stitch the whole group of chunks back to the original data: